andrewjong/Deep-Learning-Paper-Surveys/README.md

 - Nearly finished papers are labeled [almost done](https://github.com/andrewjong/Deep-Learning-Paper-Surveys/issues?q=label%3A%22almost+done%22).
 Most of my "finished" papers will end up here because I may want to add more in the future.
 - 100% finished papers are under [Closed](https://github.com/andrewjong/Deep-Learning-Paper-Surveys/issues?q=is%3Aissue+is%3Aclosed).

+I'll only list nearly or 100% finished papers in this document.

 ## ■ Deep Learning Papers
 ### ◎ General Deep Learning